Your 26-Week-Old Baby – Development, Milestones & Care

 - If your baby looks malnourished, you may need to take them to the doctor.

-Each baby develops at his own pace.
-So, don’t be too alarmed if your baby is not doing what is mentioned above.
+Each baby develops at their own pace.
+So, don’t be alarmed if your baby is not doing those mentioned above.
 They’ll get there eventually!
-Until then, enjoy each and every moment with your baby and make the most of this time with your precious one!
+Until then, enjoy every moment with your baby and make the most of this time with your precious one!

 Previous Week: 25 Weeks Old Baby